BideoGemu/RagnaModAutoInstallForWindows/README.md

-# RagnaMod modpack auto install script Linux Side
+# RagnaMod modpack auto install script Windows Side

 ### NOTE: this is for modpack version 6.1.7